 Step 3: Plates

 While the MacKenzie-Childs Courtly Check and Royal Check Chargers and Dinner Plates are on my Christmas list, I needed something subtle for today’s table.
 The garland and candelabra are the main focuses of the table so I just added some simple green plates.
 They match the color of the garland and are still festive without being too much.
 I figure a dash of green is better than too much black and white.
-Also, make sure to put some paper napkins next to your plates and some serving spoons.
+Also, make sure to put some paper napkins next to your plates!

 Step 4: Fill In the Table

 You have the three major things, so let’s start filling in some space!
-Red is a natural choice for napkins so we add four of those, some gold (or vintage silver) flatware, the MacKenzie-Childs Courtly Check Wine Glasses, and Santa Nutcracker Stackable Mugs.
+Red is a natural choice for napkins so we add four of those, some gold (or vintage silver) flatware, the MacKenzie-Childs Courtly Check Wine Glasses, and Reindeer Mugs.
 I always have options for glassware because not everybody drinks and someone may prefer coffee with the meal.
-The stackable mugs have Santa on the front but the Courtly Check on the back so they blend in.
 The final piece is the Santa Nutcracker Cookie Plate.
 I use this on all holiday tables for cookies but also for bread, appetizers, or charcuterie.